JGthegoat2708/python-basics-25BCON1659/README.md

 # Session 4 Python Programs

 ## WHAT
-This repository contains three foundational Python programs:
+This repository contains six advanced Python programs:

-- `factorial.py`: Calculates the factorial of a hardcoded number using an iterative loop.
-- `fibonacci.py`: Calculates and prints the Fibonacci sequence up to a hardcoded variable `n`.
-- `struct.py`: Stores student data (name, roll number, and marks) utilizing Python's built-in `dataclasses`.
+factorial.py: Calculates factorial using the NumPy library. fibonacci.py: Generates the Fibonacci sequence. struct.py: Stores student data using Python @dataclass. calculator.py: Performs complex mathematical operations using the math module. prime_checker.py: Checks if a number is prime and handles negative numbers automatically. palindrome.py: Evaluates string symmetry.

 ## RUN
 You can execute each script directly from your terminal using Python:
 *   `python factorial.py`
 *   `python fibonacci.py`
 *   `python struct.py`
+Execute via terminal: python <filename.py>

 ## NEEDS
 *   Requires Python 3.7 or higher (for `@dataclass` support).
 *   No external dependencies or installations are required (uses standard library only).
+*   Requires pip install -r requirements.txt

 ## WHO
 Created and maintained by the author.